Flood Advisory issued for Sussex by NWS - News Break

 Flood Advisory issued for Sussex by NWS

-Effective: 2021-07-12 20:37:00 EDT Expires: 2021-07-13 08:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Sussex The National Weather Service in Mount Holly has extended the * Flood Advisory for Central Sussex County in northwestern New Jersey * Until 1100 PM EDT. * At 830 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Sussex FLOOD ADVISORY REMAINS IN EFFECT UNTIL 9 PM EDT THIS EVENING FOR WESTERN AND NORTHERN SUSSEX COUNTY At 810 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 2 and 4 inches of rain have already fallen with another inch possible. * Some locations that may experience flooding include Montague, Sussex, Branchville, Hainesville, Pellettown, Crandon Lakes, Five Points, High Point, and Flatbrookville.alerts.weather.gov
+Between 1 and 3 inches of rain have fallen with another inch possible.
+Some locations that may experience flooding include Montague, Sussex, Branchville, Hainesville, Pellettown, Crandon Lakes, Five Points, High Point, and Flatbrookville.alerts.weather.gov

 Comments / 0